All Guides About Start Here

 How do I test my landing page?

-Send 100 targeted visitors from your specific audience before drawing any conclusions.
-Install Plausible or GA4 before launch — you lose week-one data forever.
-Add Microsoft Clarity (free heatmaps) to see where visitors stop.
-Make one change at a time and wait for 100 visitors before evaluating impact.
+Send 100 of the right kind of visitors before drawing conclusions.
+Install Plausible or Google Analytics before launch — you lose your first week of data forever otherwise.
+Add Microsoft Clarity (a free tool that shows where people click and stop scrolling) to see where visitors give up.
+Change one thing at a time and wait for 100 visitors before deciding if it worked.